sgtpep/prettier-plugin-html-template-literals/README.md

 ### Usage from API

-Unfortunately this plugin is actually ignored by the `prettier` API at the moment.
+Unfortunately this plugin is actually ignored by the API exposed with the `prettier` module at the moment.
 Instead of `require('prettier').format()` you need to use the wrapper module with the same API:

 ```javascript
 require('prettier-plugin-html-template-literals/prettier').format(